 Hope you enjoy this sweet idea!

-Make a beautiful donut cake - in minutes!
+Make a giant donut cake - in minutes!
 This easy and delicious dessert makes for a perfect donut birthday cake donut fans everywhere will love!
+Finished with a beautiful blush pink icing and your favorite sprinkles, this glazed donut cake will be the star of the show!

 - 1 c butter softened